ProjectBabbage/babbagecoin/README.md

 Configure your blockchain by creating a `.env` file on the same model as what's in `.env.example`.

 The wallet will generate a private key for you, save it to private.key.<CURRENT_USER>, and reuse it afterward.
 A public key is derived from this private key.
-The hash of the public key is your address, for example e93417c7 (first 8 characters).
+The hash of the public key is your address, for example e93417c7 (the first 8 characters).
 The wallet is managing only one private key at the time.

 ### Transactions